VishSeran/master-buddy-ai/README.md

 AI alignment isn't just for safety — it's also about **usefulness**.
 This project demonstrates how techniques like DPO, originally developed for aligning large models to human values, can be applied in smaller, targeted domains to make AI genuinely better at a specific task.
 In education, where clarity matters more than complexity, this kind of preference alignment has real impact.

 ---

-## 📄 License

-MIT License — feel free to use, modify, and build on this project.